 The tomato plants have several quarter-sized fruits on them already along with a boatload of new blossoms.
 The first-planted carrots are looking nice and healthy.
 I even spotted some lettuce in there this week.
 I was so excited we finally had some lettuce until Papa had me try some.
 YUCK!
 I guess this heat wasn’t good for the lettuce and it’s turned into the most bitter stuff I’ve ever tasted.
 I hope the chickens enjoy it.

-Our plum trees will product fruit this year – but not very many.
+Our plum trees will produce fruit this year – but not very many.
 Probably only a couple dozen on each tree.
 The apple tree looks nice and healthy though and the apples are coming along nicely.

 I’m still over-the-top excited about our grapes though.
 So far, no problems.
 Papa recently remembered that they aren’t both Concord.
 There was a section of Catawba grapes in the store right next to the Concord, so we’re pretty sure there’s one of each plant.
 I’m sure they’ll both taste delicious.

 Now … if we could only get a break in the weather so I can pick the wild black raspberries (a.k.a. black GOLD) in the backyard.
-The mosquitoes, gnats and deer flies are so terrible this year that I’m going to have to be dressed head-to-toe to wander through the weeds.
+The mosquitoes, gnats, and deer flies are so terrible this year that I’m going to have to be dressed head-to-toe to wander through the weeds.
 I’d be crazy to do that in 100+º heat indexes!